Nicole Kidman, Pedro Pascal and Margot Robbie hit the front row for a new era at Chanel

 It marked the start of a new era for the French fashion house, with creative director Matthieu Blazy at the helm for the first time.

-Blazy took the reins in December last year after the departure of Virgine Viard’s, who had held the position following Karl Lagerfeld’s death in 2019.
+Blazy took the reins in December last year after the departure of Virginie Viard, who had held the position following Karl Lagerfeld’s death in 2019.

 Australian actor Nicole Kidman made an appearance with her daughters, Sunday, 17, and Faith, 14, a week after announcing she had split from husband Keith Urban after 19 years.